manu042k/VisionXAI/Readme.md

-# AnnotAIx
+# VisionXai

-AnnotAIx is an advanced AI-powered image analysis platform that combines Google's Gemini models with intelligent web search capabilities to provide comprehensive visual content understanding and interactive Q&A functionality.
+VisionXai is an advanced AI-powered image analysis platform that combines Google's Gemini models with intelligent web search capabilities to provide comprehensive visual content understanding and interactive Q&A functionality.

 ## Project Overview

-AnnotAIx integrates cutting-edge machine learning models with a modern web application architecture, featuring a responsive Angular frontend, a robust FastAPI backend, and an advanced LangGraph-based LLM processing pipeline.
+VisionXai integrates cutting-edge machine learning models with a modern web application architecture, featuring a responsive Angular frontend, a robust FastAPI backend, and an advanced LangGraph-based LLM processing pipeline.
 The system enables users to upload images and receive detailed AI-generated analysis, enhanced with real-time web search when additional context is needed.

 ## Project Structure